Before you begin!

 curl --request DELETE \

---url https://api.wetrocloud.com/v1/delete/ \
+--url https://api.wetrocloud.com/v1/resource/remove/ \

 --header 'Authorization: Token <api-key>'